Dinner Description Glow Up

 Journal it out.
 Treat your dinner description as a mini journaling exercise.
 Pick a prompt from the list below and riff.
 Especially if you’re #SoloShabbating, no one will see your description but you + your Field Manager, so feel free to share your thoughts.

 Use a guide.
-The OneTable team regularly puts out new Shabbat supplements to help you design intentional discussion.
+The OneTable team regularly puts out new Shabbat guides to help you design intentional discussion.
 From celebrating Pride to discussing death over dinner, find new ways to bring a little extra meaning to your table.

 Shabbat prompts to get you writing: